-This topic contains 2 replies, has 1 voice, and was last updated by Anonymous 6 days, 6 hours ago.
+- This topic has 2 replies, 1 voice, and was last updated 4 years, 12 months ago by Anonymous.

 I’ve never been to this forum before but I was ridiculously excited and relieved when I found the WebMD page for misophonia.
 I’ve been struggling with this for my whole life and it’s put so much strain on relationships for me, and people can say sounds annoy them but I didn’t know anyone could ever understand how I feel when it’s more than just being annoyed.